Llannelongue/pgs-covid19/docs/_pages/6d9045bc10baa17648d2959ae285c22339a8344d/index.md

 ---
 <div style="text-align: justify">
 <p>
-This site offers services of exploring and downloading polygenic scores (PGS) of a wide range of mellecular and celluar traits in human whole blood, which includes proteins, metabolites, blood cell traits, etc..
+This site offers services of exploring and downloading polygenic scores (PGS) of a wide range of molecular and celluar traits in human whole blood, which includes proteins, metabolites, blood cell traits, etc..
 </p>
 </div>